imgkkk574/KuaiLive/pages/homepage.md

 Compared with other existing datasets, KuaiLive has the following advantages:

-- ✅ It includes the start and end times of each live room, allowing researchers to simulate realistic recommendation settings where candidate items are temporally constrained and dynamically changing.
+- ✅ It includes the start and end timestamps of each live room, allowing researchers to simulate realistic recommendation settings where candidate items are temporally constrained and dynamically changing.
 - ✅ It records multiple user behaviors (click, comment, like, gift), which can be leveraged to study multi-task learning and behavior modeling.
 - ✅ It preserves the temporal order of each interaction, supporting fine-grained analysis of user behavior trajectories.
 - ✅ It contains not only positive feedback but also negative feedback, making it suitable for Click-Through Rate (CTR) prediction.